Implications and Scope of Iran’s Accession to the Apostille Convention

 Abstract

-Accession to international conventions has various effects on the domestic laws of countries, and it is essential to examine these effects.
-In the meantime, Iran's accession to the 1961 Hague Convention, which aims to facilitate the process of authentication of foreign public documents, is of particular importance.
-This convention aims to eliminate additional stages of authentication and seeks to simplify the process of authentication of public documents of member countries in order to make the use of these documents easier among member countries.
-Therefore, the purpose of the present study is to answer this question: What is the necessity of Iran's accession to the Apostille Convention?
-The method of analysis is library (documentary) and the tool is in the form of a record, and the method of analysis is also descriptive-analytical.
-The results showed that by joining this convention and implementing its provisions, some of Iran's laws in interactions with member countries have been implicitly canceled.
-Among these cases, we can mention Article 1295, Paragraph 4 and Article 1296 of the Civil Code, which are about international legal relations.
-Also, Article 2, Paragraph A of the Law on Translation of Statements and Documents in Official Courts has been affected.
-These changes have been made in order to harmonize with international regulations and create unity in the legal system.
-Iran’s accession to the aforementioned convention, given its significant benefits, will not only help attract foreign investment, but also prevent the outflow of foreign currency for document certification.
-This measure, considering national interests, is a beneficial and necessary step, and it is appropriate that the process of joining this convention be followed more quickly and accurately so that we can benefit from its benefits.
+Accession to international conventions has diverse implications for the domestic legal systems of countries, making the analysis of such effects a necessity.
+Among these, Iran’s accession to the 1961 Hague Convention, which aims to facilitate the authentication process of foreign public documents, holds particular significance.
+This Convention seeks to eliminate superfluous authentication procedures and simplify the certification of public documents among member states to ease their transnational use.
+Accordingly, the objective of the present study is to answer the question: What is the necessity of Iran’s accession to the Apostille Convention?
+This research adopts a library-based (documentary) approach using card-indexing tools, and the method of analysis is descriptive–analytical.
+The findings indicate that upon accession to the Convention and the implementation of its regulations, certain provisions of Iranian law in interaction with member states have been implicitly repealed.
+Notably, this includes Paragraph 4 of Article 1295 and Article 1296 of the Iranian Civil Code, both concerning international legal relations.
+Furthermore, Article 2, Paragraph (a) of the Law on the Translation of Statements and Documents in Official Courts has also been affected.
+These changes aim to align national regulations with international norms and foster legal system integration.
+Iran’s accession to the said Convention, considering its substantial advantages, not only promotes foreign investment but also prevents foreign currency outflow related to document authentication.
+This measure, in light of national interests, is both beneficial and essential, and the process of joining this Convention ought to be pursued with greater speed and precision to fully realize its benefits.

 Downloads